cvaisnor/cvaisnor/README.md

 Check out my [website!](https://chrisvaisnor.com)

 For recruiters: Most of my work is in private repos.
-I'm happy to send examples over email if you would like!
+I'm happy to send code examples over email!